feminofsky/tilda-challenge/README.md

 # Quiz application

-This is a simple quiz application for [Tilda](https://www.tilda.de/) coding challege that uses Tilda Quiz GraphQL API.
+This is a simple quiz application for [Tilda](https://www.tilda.de/) Coding Challenge that uses Tilda Quiz GraphQL API.

 ## Getting Started